Corporate Governance

 I. Annual Performance Evaluation

-1. The Corporate Governance and Responsibility Committee will annually review the scope and content of the self-evaluation to ensure it is contemporary, appropriate for the needs of ACG, and that actionable feedback is solicited on the operation and effectiveness of the Board and its committees.
+1. The Corporate Governance and Responsibility Committee will annually review the scope and content of the self-evaluation to ensure it is contemporary and appropriate for the needs of ACG, and that actionable feedback is solicited on the operation and effectiveness of the Board and its committees.

 J. Review and Modification of Corporate Governance Guidelines